mattiaspalmgren/dotfiles/README.md

 # dotfiles

 My dotfiles and setup scripts for a new machine.
-Includes installing prefered applications, symlincing dotfiles, modify osx defaults and apply sublime configs.
+Includes installing prefered applications, symlincing configs and modify osx defaults.